 The Migraine Brain Under Stress

 Our stress response is better known as our “fight or flight” response.
 When our bodies sense danger, we’re pre-programmed to take quick action with surges of adrenaline and stress hormones such as cortisol.
-The nervous systems revs up, the dopamine and endorphins flow, all so we have the energy to make it out of an emergency alive.
+The nervous system revs up, the dopamine and endorphins flow, all so we have the energy to make it out of an emergency alive.

 This biochemical shift is dramatic for everyone, but it’s a real roller-coaster for the hyper-sensitive migraine brain, which tends to overreact to changes in its environment.
 In addition, when we live in a state of near-constant high alert, we put undue stress on the brain and our body’s systems.
 People with migraine have a harder time turning off that alarm bell in their brain.
 The resulting stress creates a stronger and longer-lasting ripple effect across the body’s systems.